anr002/Music-Recommendation-Study/README.md

 ## Feature Extraction and Genre Classification Update

 ### Data Preparation
 To enhance the genre classification capabilities of the KNN model, a collection of classic jazz songs was curated.
-These songs havere downloaded in various formats and then converted to `.wav` format using Audacity, ensuring consistency in audio quality and format for feature extraction.
+These songs have been downloaded in various formats and then converted to `.wav` format using Audacity, ensuring consistency in audio quality and format for feature extraction.

 ### Feature Extraction
 The feature extraction process is a critical step in the genre classification pipeline.
 Using the `librosa` library, a comprehensive set of features was extracted from each audio file, which includes: